armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 * periodic / nightly CLI images are published by Armbian
 * Armbian will work with SBC maintainer to assure compatiblity within the [Armbian Build System](https://github.com/armbian/build)
-* Eligible for promotion to Standard Support
+* eligible for promotion to Standard Support

 ### Criteria for WIP status